Elfocrash/Cosmonaut/README.md

 The attribute accepts two properties, `SharedCollectionName` which is mandatory and `EntityName` which is optional.
 The `SharedCollectionName` property will be used to name the collection that the entity will share with other entities.

 The `EntityName` will be used to make the object identifiable for Cosmosnaut.
-Be default it will pluralize the name of the class, but you can specify it to override this behavior.
+By default it will pluralize the name of the class, but you can specify it to override this behavior.
 You can override this by providing your own name by setting the `EntityName` value at the attribute level.

 Once you set this up you can add individual CosmosStores with shared collections.